Skip to content

 4.3 Configure DataKit

-Download and extract the DataKit package from the repository for easier configuration.
+Download and extract the DataKit package from the repository to make it easier to add configurations.

 helm pull datakit/datakit --untar